ProctorU/storm/README.md

 ## Credits

-Storm is maintained and funded by [ProctorU](https://twitter.com/ProctorU).
+Storm is maintained and funded by [ProctorU](https://twitter.com/ProctorU), a simple online proctoring service that allows you to take exams or certification tests at home..

 <br>